gdg-x/hoverboard/data/faq.md

 ### No Soliciting

 No solicitation or selling of items or services is allowed at LibertyJS.
-Any attendee conducting these activities may be removed from the conference.
+Any attendee conducting these activities may be removed from the conference."